Wednesday, February 29, 2012

 Wife: Anne-Charlotte Petit

 Joachim Martin was like many of the men who populated New France: he started out as an indentured servant and made a life for himself when his service ended.
-He was born about 1636 in Aytré, France to Jacques Martin and Luce Chaslut.
-Aytré was a village on the coastline just south of La Rochelle, a major seaport for ships coming and going to New France.
+He was born about 1636 in Aytré, France to Jacques Martin and Luce Chaslut.1 Aytré was a village on the coastline just south of La Rochelle, a major seaport for ships coming and going to New France.
 Joachim’s mother died when he was a young boy and his father remarried.
-The family moved into La Rochelle by 1649, but his father died in early 1653.
+The family moved into La Rochelle by 1649.5

 Joachim's 1656 labor agreement.

-After his term of service was up in February 1660, Joachim bought a farm in L’Ange-Gardien on the Beaupré Coast, but cancelled his purchase the following day.
-He may have at this point signed another contract of servitude.
-There was a shortage of women in New France, and on November 5, 1662, Joachim married a 13 year-old girl named Marie Chalifour at Notre-Dame de Quebec.
-Her father, Paul Chalifour, offered to build the couple a house 18 by 16 feet, and he promised to feed them “until All-Saints’ Day 1663,” but Marie died within the year.
-In 1664, Joachim settled on the Île d’Orleans; he was listed in 1667 as having 9 arpents of land under cultivation.
+After his term of service was up in February 1660, Joachim bought a farm in L’Ange-Gardien on the Beaupré Coast, but cancelled his purchase the following day.1 He may have at this point signed another contract of servitude.
+There was a shortage of women in New France, and on November 5, 1662, Joachim married a 13 year-old girl named Marie Chalifour at Notre-Dame de Quebec.2 Her father, Paul Chalifour, offered to build the couple a house 18 by 16 feet, and he promised to feed them “until All-Saints’ Day 1663,”1 but Marie died within the year.7 In 1664, Joachim settled on the Île d’Orleans; he was listed in 1667 as having 9 arpents of land under cultivation.8

-Joachim married a second wife, Anne-Charlotte Petit on June 16, 1669 in Quebec City.
-Betwenn 1671 and 1689, they had eight children.
-The family lived on Ile d’Orleans until 1680 when Joachim signed a 3-year sharecropping lease under Pierre Denis.
-The deal offered workable land with 6 arpents of river frontage in La Canardiére.
+Joachim married a second wife, Anne-Charlotte Petit on June 16, 1669 in Quebec City.3 Between 1671 and 1689, they had eight children.
+The family lived on Ile d’Orleans until 1680 when Joachim signed a 3-year sharecropping lease under Pierre Denis.1 The deal offered workable land with 6 arpents of river frontage in La Canardiére.
 The land had “a habitable house, barn, stable yards [and] garden.”
 Joachim was required to share half of his crops with Denis.

-The 1681 census shows that Joachim owned a gun and 10 head of cattle, with 15 arpents under cultivation.
-In 1684, he was hired by a wealthy woman in Quebec City, Anne Auber, to deliver building materials for her new house; he was paid by the boatload.
-By 1685, Joachim and his family returned to Île d’Orleans, to the parish of Saint-Pierre, where his last two children were born.
-The house where the family of 10 lived measured 24 by 18 feet.
+The 1681 census shows that Joachim owned a gun and 10 head of cattle, with 15 arpents under cultivation.9 In 1683, he was hired by a wealthy woman in Quebec City, Anne Auber, to deliver building materials for her new house; he was paid by the boatload.1 By 1685, Joachim and his family returned to Île d’Orleans, to the parish of Saint-Pierre, where his last two children were born.10,11 The house where the family of 10 lived measured 24 by 18 feet.1

 Joachim's land in Saint-Pierre.

-In 1690, Joachim spent 9 days in the hospital at Quebec City, but returned home and died on June 30, 1690 at the age of 54.
-His wife Anne remarried twice and outlived all of her husbands, dying on March 3, 1736 in St. Augustin, New France.
-They were ancestors of Ricky Gervais and Matt LeBlanc.
+In 1690, Joachim spent 9 days in the hospital at Quebec City, but returned home, and he died on June 30, 1690 at the age of 54.4 His wife Anne remarried twice and outlived all of her husbands, dying on March 3, 1736 in St-Augustin, New France.12 They were ancestors of Ricky Gervais and Matt LeBlanc.

 Children (all by Anne-Charlotte Petit):